roipoussiere/Zazouck/README.md

 Comming soon...

-You can try to build from the sources, but it's never tested.
+You can try to build from the sources, but it's never tested on these platforms.

 ##Usage
 -> see ./examples to get 3D model examples